 Sponsored

-A management tool that easily disables or removes expression-menu (EX menu) items and parameters.
-A free release with 2,364 likes.
-Toggling each menu item or parameter on/off resolves customization breakage from unintended shape-key control, and parameter shortages.
+A management tool that disables or deletes expression-menu items and parameters with ease.
+As of the compile date, 2,634 likes, free.
+Toggling individual menu items and parameters resolves broken customizations from unintended shape-key control, as well as parameter shortages.

-You can toggle main and sub menus individually, including items added or controlled by Modular Avatar.
-Parameters with the same name as an EX-menu item you disabled are toggled automatically, and parameter Sync can be switched per item.
-You can preview values while adjusting, and a restore function is included — so it takes on the frustrations of customization beginners ("I want different settings on the same avatar per use," "fiddling with menus and parameters every time is a pain").
-ADDTools also shipped a free "Material batch Changer" in March (covered in the trends section below), so they're filling both menu management and material management with free tools.
+Main and sub menus toggle individually, including items added or controlled by Modular Avatar.
+Parameters with the same name as a disabled menu item toggle automatically, Synced flags can be switched per parameter, a preview shows the numbers as you adjust, and a restore function backs it all up — squarely aimed at "I want different setups per use case" and "editing menus every time is a chore."
+ADDTools also released the free "Material batch Changer" in the same month, covering both menu management and material management with free tools.

 Sponsored